 For infants, breast milk or formula supply all of the folic acid that is needed.
 It is well known that pregnant women need to contain adequate amounts of folic acid to prevent birth defects and promote healthy fetal development, but fewer breastfeeding mothers know that they need to consume plenty of folic acid to promote adequate folic acid levels in their milk.

 For children aged 1 to 3, the best way to get folic acid is from foods.
-Rich diet sources for 0 to 3 year-olds are: spinach, asparagus, avocado, brocolli, green peas, oranges and bananas.
-Click here for serving size and daily intake recommendations.
+Rich diet sources for 0 to 3 year-olds are: spinach, asparagus, avocado, broccoli, green peas, oranges and bananas.